A lower bound on the two-arms exponent for critical percolation on the lattice: The large deviation estimate

 \section{The large deviation estimate}

-The basic inequality leading to the control of the two--arms event relies on the following large deviation estimate.
+The basic inequality leading to the control of the two-arms event relies on the following large deviation estimate.
 This estimate is a variant of the one stated in \cite{AKN,GGR}.
-We have introduced an additional parameter $\ell$ and we use Hoeffding's inequality. \begin{proposition} For any $p$ in $]0,1[$, any $n\geq 1$, $\ell\geq 0$, we have
+We have introduced an additional parameter $\ell$ and we use Hoeffding's inequality.